frederic-perez/AmE-dictionary/data/dictionary.md

 __ticky-tacky__ _The ticky-tacky plan._
 __Tico__ _n_ A native or inhabitant of Costa Rica.
 __tidbit__ _n_ :five::pencil2::hammer: (tidbits) _He fed the cat tidbits._
+__tide someone over (until something)__ _idiom_ To supply someone until a certain time or until something happens. _Will this amount tide us over until next week?_ _There is enough food here to tide over the entire camp until next month._ _Yes, this will tide us over._
 __tidy up__ _phr v_ :three: To put something in order; to clean something. _I need to tidy the place up._
 __tidy__ _A tidy plan._
 __tie the can__ _idiom_ _It ain't every day that you tie the can to a Congressman._